Author, Andrew Gibson

 Who are we?

-Key Currency is a UK-based money transfer specialist.
+Key Currency is an independent money transfer specialist.

-We offer you great rates and no fees on transfers.
+We offer you great exchange rates and charge no fees.

-What’s more, we don't push you onto a trading platform and make you do it all yourself.
+What’s more, we don’t push you onto a trading platform or app and make you do everything yourself.

 All our customers are allocated an account manager who will look after you from start to finish.